 Important If you expect your developers to upgrade from one plan to another, do not place the plans in separate AZs.
 For example, if you create Plan 1 in AZ1 and Plan 2 in AZ2, developers receive an error and cannot continue if they try to upgrade from Plan 1 to Plan 2.
 This prevents them from losing their data by orphaning their disk in AZ1.

-If you need to manually migrate the data from one AZ to another, see About Data Migration in VMware SQL with MySQL for TAS.
+If you need to manually migrate the data from one AZ to another, see About Data Migration in VMware Tanzu for MySQL.

 If you reactivate an Inactive plan, pay especially close attention to the MySQL Default Version for that plan.